campbelljaz/bypass-eth-bsc-autowithdrawal/README.md

 >**NFT withdrawal bypassing auto-withdrawal.**

-If there is an unknown wallet with Airdrop or Staking tokens you can give me and I will show you staking, Airdrop, tokens, Nft.
+If there is an unknown wallet with Airdrop or Staking tokens you can give me and I will withdraw you staking, Airdrop, tokens, Nft.

 **TELEGRAM: @Oscar_load**